-Effectively and efficiently manage the safe and secure operations of the Laboratory in accordance with cost, scope and schedule while maintaining an NNSA enterprise-wide focus; demonstrating accountability for mission performance and management controls; successfully executing cyber, technical, informational, and physical security requirements, and assure mission commitments are met with high-quality products and services while partnering to improve the site infrastructure.
+Effectively and efficiently manage the safe and secure operations of the KCNSC in accordance with cost, scope and schedule while maintaining an NNSA enterprise-wide focus; demonstrating accountability for mission performance and management controls; successfully executing cyber, technical, informational, and physical security requirements, and assure mission commitments are met with high-quality products and services while partnering to improve the site infrastructure.
 Performance will be measured by the contractor's assurance system, NNSA metrics, cost control, business and financial operations, project baselines, implementation plans, assessment, and audit results, etc., with a focus on mission enablement.

-Deliver effective, efficient, and responsive Environment, Safety, Health (ES&H), Quality (including weapon quality), and radioactive waste management.
+Deliver effective, efficient, and responsive Environment, Safety, and Health (ES&H), Quality (including weapon quality), and radioactive waste management.
 Advance DOE/NNSA's climate resiliency and sustainability goals with a focus on maximizing energy efficiency and supporting Carbon Pollution-Free Electricity (CFE) objectives.

 Deliver mission capabilities through the planning, design, acquisition, operation, maintenance, recapitalization, and disposition of facilities and infrastructure.
-Execute design and construction projects to achieve the scope on schedule, on budget, and in alignment with the 30 pits-per-year mission.
+Execute design and construction projects to achieve the scope on schedule.